JSifontz/100-days-of-code/log.md

 **Today's Progress**: I worked to build a functionality to change between components in 'Show The Local Weather' page.

-**Thoughts**: i discovered that only the components/tags that are called directly within other components are the only ones that can be use the <style scoped> in the template.
+**Thoughts**: I discovered that only the components/tags that are called directly within other components are the only ones that can be use the <style scoped> in the template.

 **Link(s) to work**

 1. [Add search component](https://github.com/100DaysOfVue/show-local-weather/commit/c19577d9333039ecdcfe89f27659ea843c39ed1d)
 2. [Add functionality to change between components](https://github.com/100DaysOfVue/show-local-weather/commit/d4e934ee8849b14a6fbcf4c254173383c06c6ed2)

+### Day 14: December 05, 2018

+**Today's Progress**: I try to use the [Open Weather Map API](https://Openweathermap.org) in 'Show The Local Weather' page but I couldn't.

+**Thoughts**: I think that can be a problem with the headers in the fetch method.
+Even if is a response 200 it throw the error `TypeError: 'caller', 'callee', and 'arguments' properties may not be accessed on strict mode functions or the arguments objects for calls to them at Function.remote` And I don't know what that means.